DevTymeson/course-scraper/README.md

 ## License

 This project is proprietary and is not licensed for distribution, modification, or commercial use.
 Unauthorized use of this code is prohibited.

+## Disclaimer

+This project uses university course names, class codes, and descriptions strictly for educational purposes, with no intent to distribute, misuse, or claim ownership of the data.
+All data accessed and extracted by this program is publicly available on The Pennsylvania State University's [official course page](https://bulletins.psu.edu/university-course-descriptions/).
+The Pennsylvania State University retains full ownership of all course-related information presented there.